 You should directly reference any idea, fact, or quotation that is not your own or common knowledge (i.e. 'the Earth is round' does not need a reference).
-You are free to use any reference style you would like (footnote, endnotes, etc.).
-I think that the simplest style includes the Author's name or Title and the Page number immediately following the referenced fact, quote, or idea in parentheses.
-I can then find the full listing for the source in the bibliography if need be.
-If the reference is for a web site, referencing it as site 1, site 2, etc. would be fine.
-An example: "The meteoritic impact in the Yucatan peninsula is believed to have led to the extinction of the dinosaurs."
-(Kring, 1993) or (site 1)
+You are free to use any reference style you would like (MLA, APA, Chicago style).
+The simplest style includes the author's name or title and the page number or the website (site 1, site 2, etc) following the referenced fact, quote, or idea in parentheses.

+An example: The meteoritic impact in the Yucatan peninsula is believed to have led to the extinction of the dinosaurs.
+(Kring, 1993) or (site 1).